irm-codebase/RESTORE/README.md

 This is to enable easier tests on the impact on runtime these features will have, and for quicker testing.

 To do list:
-- Rework time slicing.
-Choose between year slices (OSeMOSYS) or representative days (MESSAGEix, old D-EXPANSE)
+- Rework time slicing by adding a day index and day-indexed representativeness parameter.
+- Fix load profile issues in D-EXPANSE files (incorrect indexes, incompleteness).
+- Add k-means plotting functionality to help identify the ideal number of representative days.
+See https://realpython.com/k-means-clustering-python/
-- Fix lack of demand/weather synchronicity (this is an issue inherited from D-EXPANSE, perhaps use a separate module for pre-run clustering?)
+- Fix lack of demand/weather synchronicity in pre-runs (this is a BIG issue in D-EXPANSE that cannot be allowed to stay).
+- Improve storage by implementing the technique developed by Kotzur et al. (https://doi.org/10.1016/j.apenergy.2018.01.023)
 - Cost functions should be set for each sector module, not in the notebook.
 - Complete the documentation of all modules.